Looking for more information? Here’s everything you should need.

 SOLAR PV – The cost of solar PV has fallen 85% over the last seven years and this study’s starting point scenario sees it becoming “materially cheaper than alternative power options globally” with a huge build-out adding more than 5000GW of capacity between 2030 and 2040.
 “In such a scenario of rapid change, the mass stranding of downstream fossil fuel assets is highly likely,” it says.

 ELECTRIC VEHICLES – EVs are currently growing 60% year-on-year and there are already more than a million on the roads.
 Battery costs have fallen 73% to $268/kWh in the seven years to 2015 according to the US Department of Energy, and Tesla, the electric car maker, predicts they will reach $100/kWh by 2020.
 Our scenarios assume that EVs are cheaper than conventional ICEs from 2020.

 The report finds that EVs could have a fifth of the road transport market by 2030 and, with additional growth in hydrogen cars and oil/electric hybrids, conventional ICEs could account for less than half the market.
 By 2050 EVs could grow to 1.7 billion (69% of the market) while ICEs would make up just 12%.

 CLIMATE CHANGE – If the international response to climate change is stronger than NDC commitments then market trends in solar PV and EVs could help limit global warming to 2.2°C to 2.4°C (50% and 66% probabilities) by 2100.

-INTERACTIVE TOOL: There is an accompanying online interactive dashboard so readers can delve into the scenario results.
-This will be live after the embargo lifts at: carbontracker.org/expect-the-unexpected-dashboard
+INTERACTIVE TOOL: There is an accompanying online interactive dashboard so readers can delve into the scenario results: carbontracker.org/expect-the-unexpected-dashboard